10 Dec Blepharitis

 If you experience any of these symptoms you may have blepharitis, however it is important to have an examination to confirm this.
 Research shows 80% of people with blepharitis have issues with dry eyes, so we devised this evidence based, 5 step treatment plan.

-At OpticalRooms, we have great success with the blepharitis, product range from Thea Pharmaceuticals.
+At OpticalRooms, we have great experience treating both types of blepharitis, in particular with the product range from Thea Pharmaceuticals.
 The three main products they supply are:

 Occasionally, following a review of the progress being made, moisturizing drops or a heat pack may need to be added to the treatment regime.
 It is important to avail of a dry eye/blepharitis assessment, to ensure that you are using the correct products for you.
 Blepharitis is often something you are prone to and it will flare up needing more treatment than usual and will subside where a low maintenance regime will suffice.

 Having an understanding of the condition and finding the right product to treat this condition allows people to self manage this condition relatively easily.